selabhvl/ada502public/week2/setup.md

-# Installation Instructions
+# Week 2 - Installation of Software Development Environment

-In this course, we will be chiefly using
+In this course, we will be chiefly be using

-- the distributed version control system (VCS) [git](https://git-scm.com/) to share code and collaborate,
+- the distributed version control system (VCS) [git](https://git-scm.com/) to share code and to collaborate on coding,
 - the [Python](https://www.python.org/) programming language, and
 - the container virtualization software [Docker](https://www.docker.com/).

-The installation instructions details are given below.
 Moreover, we highly recommend installing tools for working with the above:

 - An integrated development environment (e.g. [JetBrains PyCharm](https://www.jetbrains.com/pycharm/)) or editor (e.g. [Visual Studio Code](https://code.visualstudio.com/), [NeoVim](https://neovim.io/)) that